-Payments on the notes will be payable on the 15th day of each calendar month (or, if not a business day), beginning November 15, 2021.
+Payments on the notes will be payable on the 15th day of each calendar month (or, if not a business day), the next business day), beginning September 15, 2022.

 "Collection Period" means, with respect to any payment date, the period from the end of the preceding Collection Period (or, if for the first payment date, from the beginning of the day after the cutoff date) to and including the last day of the calendar month preceding the calendar month in which such payment date occurs.